gurkanwall/CSIS3300-FinalProject/README.md

 # CSIS3300-FinalProject
-Hotel Management Project using Python and SQL
+Hotel Management group project using SQL in Python